marcellewi/URLShortener/README.md

 ## Running the Application

-1. Run migrations to set up the database (optional, as SQLModel creates tables on startup):
+1. Run migrations to set up the database:
    ```
    alembic upgrade head
    ```